Music: Job For A Cowboy

 - I Am the Band: According to Nick, Jonny was this around the time of Doom, having written the entire EP.
 He eventually made a point of not doing this after realizing that songwriting was not his forte and was better left to the instrumentalists; as of now, he apparently takes a very laissez-faire approach and lets them do their thing, opting to just work with what they've done and make his vocals fit with the music rather than the other way around.

 - Lead Bassist: Nick is a Type A and C, as he's known for both his YouTube channel and work with Cephalic Carnage.
+He also became a Type D on Sun Eater, as his basslines are a very, very major part of the album's sound.

 - Loudness War: A big, big problem with all of their releases, which is par for the course as far as Andy Sneap and Jason Suecof are concerned.